nemanjam/hn-new-jobs/docs/notes1.md

 import puppeteer from 'puppeteer';

-postId instead of link for company in db
+postId instead of link for company in db axios works now, its ip, maybe puppeteer axios-retry numberOfRetries: 5, this is wrong, parses only 2 pages... // important make reliable fetch with puppeteer
 ```

 - axios and http error - just restart terminal, trivial, otherwise nasty error